Reflection Addiction: Break Free from the Grip of Body Checking

 The result was a significantly higher amount of body checking being done by women with clinical eating disorders in comparison to women without.
 It was concluded that body checking was strongly linked with eating disorder traits and symptoms.

 Going cold turkey on body checking is not easy.
 It’s a bit like nicotine mixed with a bit of confirmation bias.
-Body checking seems to “confirm” that you should continue to do the checking, while chasing unattainable perfection seems to become an unhealthy habit.
+Body checking seems to “confirm” that you should continue to do the checking, while chasing unattainable “perfection” becomes a very unhealthy habit.

-• Stop viewing yourself as an object that you are trying to perfect and start viewing yourself as the old reliable car you had in high school.
-She had her flaws but you loved her for what she could do and who she was, and a little bit of rust or a bad paint job never changed that.
+Stop viewing yourself as an object that you are trying to perfect and start viewing yourself as the reliable car you had in high school.
+She didn’t look like she should be in a dealership showroom—spotless and there only to be admired.
+She had a scratch or two, a bit of rust and perhaps a bad paint job.
+But you loved her for what she could do and who she was, and her “flaws” never changed that.

-• Try finding a different outlet for anxieties.
+Try finding a different outlet for anxieties.
 Go for a walk.
 Call a friend.
-Try to get the creative juices flowing, take a hot shower, or bake something.
+Curl up with a good book.
+Breathe in to the count of 6, hold it for a count of 4, then exhale for a count of 8.
+What about a relaxation app?
+You could even allow yourself to be uncomfortable, and remind yourself, “This too shall pass.”
 Resist the urge to take everything out on yourself and try to turn to more gentle methods of care.

 If You’re Still Struggling